 - Self-Survival Skills: SCBA familiarization, emergency procedures, disentanglement, upper-floor escape techniques.

-- Fire Fighter Expectations of Command: command level Mayday training, pre-Mayday, Mayday and rescue, post-rescue, expanding the incident command system, communications.
+- Managing a Mayday: command-level Mayday training, pre-Mayday, Mayday and rescue, post-rescue, expanding the incident command system, communications.

 - How to Survive the Mayday and How to Lead the Rescue

 From the first-in recruit to the experienced commanding officer, the FGS program provides all levels of staff the step-by-step tools to use whether they are caught in the Mayday or leading the rescue.
 Through the use of mnemonics, case studies, personal experiences and real-time communications, personnel throughout the ranks will learn the life-saving techniques they need to know to facilitate a successful Mayday rescue.

 Mayday training is fire fighter safety training.
 But without an ongoing training program, Mayday skills will deteriorate.
 A safe fire ground is maintained only when fire fighters can perform instinctively during a Mayday situation.
 From arrival at an incident to extinguishment of a fire, frequent drills are the only way fire personnel can be ready when a member needs immediate assistance.
 The FGS program provides the crucial review and practice fire service personnel need to improve survivability and decrease injury potential.

 Fires will always be unpredictable and dangerous.
 Lack of situational awareness can mean disaster on the fire ground.
 FGS training can be the difference between life and death.